open-telemetry/oteps/text/0202-events-api.md

 An `event.name` is supposed to be unique only in the context of an `event.domain`, so this allows for two events in different domains to have same `event.name`.
 No claim is made about the uniqueness of `event.name`s in the absence of `event.domain`.

-# Causality on Events
+## Causality on Events

 For creating causality between events we can create wrapper spans that are part of the same trace.
-However, note that the events themselves are represented using Logs and not as Span Events.
+However, note that the events themselves are represented using LogRecords and not as Span Events.

 ```java
 Span s1 = Trace.startSpan()